-D. CYCLONE RESILIENCE:
+F) CYCLONE RESILIENCE:

-The importance of cyclone resilience for bridges, emphasizes the need for structures to withstand and recover from the destructive forces of cyclonic events.
+The importance of cyclone resilient bridges emphasizes the need for structures to withstand and recover from the destructive forces of cyclonic events.
 Highly destructive natural phenomena, which predominantly include cyclones, hurricanes, and typhoons affect coastal infrastructure, including bridges.
 The resilience of bridges in the face of cyclones involves various considerations.